wp-plugins/somatic-framework/readme.txt

 * metabox CSS tweaks
 * cleaned up some deprecated junk in manage_posts_columns calls
 * NEW api function soma_get_excerpt() for fetching existing post_excerpt or manually creating one from post_content via post ID or object
+* fixed warning with lack of metabox definitions.
+Now, in soma_init_type args, you can declare blank_slate = true to remove all core wp metaboxes (in effect, declaring no post_type_support for title, editor, author, etc.).
+This replaces the old behavior of passing an empty array to the "supports" arg, which didn't work well when parsing default args.
+It also means the missing metabox warning will *only* appear if the post type doesn't support any core wp boxes.

 = 1.7.2 =
 * FIX default behavior to not always show the toolbar on the front end [facepalm]